thesattiraju/docker-build-push/README.md

 # Docker build and push

-This repo contains a workflow file.
+This repo contains a github actions workflow file; which when configured will help you achieve CI.

 # Prerequisites